ibotdotout/ibotdotout.github.io/_posts/2016-06-14-git-bisect.md

 update_date: 2016-06-15
 category: article
 ---
-Git Bisect is useful for debugging something is work is past but not now (Regression).
+Git Bisect is useful for debugging something is work in past but not now (Regression).

 <!-- more -->